-It’s National Apprenticeship Week 2018.
+It’s been a year since the implementation of the Apprenticeship Levy.
 It is an exciting opportunity to celebrate apprenticeships and how they benefit people, businesses, communities and our economy.

 At Total Facilities Recruitment Limited, we began a programme of employing apprentices in 2016.
 We have always operated a culture of development and training and extending this to employing apprentices felt like a natural progression.